marcopennekamp/lore/specification/expressions.md

 ```

 `op` must be a simply named, binary multi-function, while `a1` and `a2` must be expressions.
 Similarly to pipes, the infix notation is a syntactic construct.
 Infix functions might be confusing to read in more complex expressions and should be used with measure.

+In a future version of the language, functions used in infix notation will need to be annotated.